syncfusion-content/uwp-docs/uwp/Timepicker/Footer.md

 ## Done and Cancel Buttons

-The done and cancel buttons can be made visible or hidden using the following properties:
+The Done and Cancel buttons can be made visible or hidden using the following properties:

 ## ShowDoneButton

-The ShowDoneButton property is used to show or hide the done button.
+The ShowDoneButton property is used to show or hide the Done button.
 The default value is true.

-The following code sample shows how to hide the done button:
+The following code sample shows how to hide the Done button:

 {% highlight xaml %}